-Muscle activation does not increase after a fatigue plateau is reached during eight-sets of resistance exercise in trained individualsFinn, Harrison, T.; Brennan, Scott L.; Gonano, Benjamin M.; Knox, Michael F.; Ryan, Rhearne C.; Siegler, Jason C.; Marshall, Paul W.M.Journal of Strength & Conditioning Research: February 9, 2014 - Volume Publish Ahead of Print - Issue - p doi: 10.1519/JSC.0000000000000226 Original Investigation: PDF Only Abstract Author Information ABSTRACT The premise of eliciting the greatest acute fatigue is accepted and used for designing programs that include excessive, potentially dangerous volumes of high-intensity resistance exercise.
+Muscle activation does not increase after a fatigue plateau is reached during eight-sets of resistance exercise in trained individualsFinn, Harrison, T.; Brennan, Scott, L.; Gonano, Benjamin, M.; Knox, Michael, F.; Ryan, Rhearne, C.; Siegler, Jason, C.; Marshall, Paul, W.M.The Journal of Strength & Conditioning Research: February 9, 2014 - Volume Publish Ahead of Print - Issue - p doi: 10.1519/JSC.0000000000000226 Original Investigation: PDF Only Abstract Author Information ABSTRACT The premise of eliciting the greatest acute fatigue is accepted and used for designing programs that include excessive, potentially dangerous volumes of high-intensity resistance exercise.
 There is no evidence examining acute fatigue and neuromuscular responses throughout multiple sets of moderate-to-high intensity resistance exercise.
 Fifteen resistance trained males performed a single exercise session using eight-sets of Bulgarian Split Squats performed at 75% maximal force output.
 Maximal force output (N) was measured after every set of repetitions.
 Electromyographic (EMG) activity of vastus lateralis (VL) was monitored during all force trials and exercise repetitions.
 Repetitions per set decreased from the first to the third set (p<0.001).
 Maximal force output decreased from pre-exercise to set four (p<0.001).
 EMG amplitudes during exercise did not change.
 Secondary sub-group analysis was performed based on the presence, or not, of a fatigue plateau (<5% reductions in maximal force output in subsequent sets).
 9 participants exhibited a fatigue plateau, and 6 did not.
 Participants who plateaued performed less first-set repetitions, accrued less total volume, and did not exhibit increases in EMG amplitudes during exercise.
 Initial strength levels and neuromuscular demand of the exercise was the same between sub-groups.
 This data suggests that there are individual differences in the training session responses when prescribing based off a percentage of maximal strength.
 When plateaus in fatigue and repetitions per set are reached, subsequent sets are not likely to induce greater fatigue and muscle activation.
 High-volume resistance exercise should be carefully prescribed on an individual basis, with intra-session technique and training responsiveness continually monitored.
-Copyright (C) 2017 by the National Strength & Conditioning Association.
+Human Performance Laboratory, School of Science and Health, University of Western Sydney Corresponding author email@example.com, Locked Bag 1797, Penrith South, NSW 2751, +61 2 4620 3915 No direct funding was received for this work from any organization Copyright © 2018 by the National Strength & Conditioning Association.